chapel-lang/chapel/doc/rst/language/spec/generics.rst

 and parameter values, one type or value per generic field.

 .. index::
-   single: type aliases;in classes or records
+   single: type aliases; in classes or records
-   single: fields;type alias
+   single: fields; type alias
 .. _Type_Aliases_in_Generic_Types:

 Type Aliases in Generic Types